treescribe/app-legals/privacy-policy.md

 - from Individuals' communications with Provider;
 - automated analysis of Individuals' use of Provider's services;
 - from job applications made to Provider;
-- from Provider's app; and
+- from Provider's app;
+- from referrals by partner businesses; and
 - through market research.

 ## 4. How information is held and secured